SCS-ASSE-FS21-Tutors/tapas/doc/architecture/decisions/0015-communication-among-auction-houses.md

 ## Decision

 The communication between the Auction Houses is led by the MQTT and WebSub protocols.
 This allows to share information about bidding, publishing auctions and sharing information of auction wins over a uniform interface with other Tapas applications.
+More details and the comparison of MQTT and WebSub are specified and a dedicated document submitted on 14.11.21.

 ## Consequences